About Treehuggers International

 As part of a broad coalition led by the San Diego and South Orange County Surfrider chapters, San Diego Coastkeeper and others, Treehuggers International stood with the environmental community to help face down the biggest conservation challenge in Southern California in a generation, and took a major media awareness role in the fight to Save Trestles.

 By producing special editions on the proposed freeway’s impact on the San Onofre backcountry and the world-class beaches at Trestles, Treehuggers International helped the Southern California conservation community chalk up a significant success when the California Coastal Commission and U.S. Commerce Department opted not to back plans to build the toll road.

 For his efforts, Tommy and Treehuggers International were awarded the San Diego Surfrider chapter’s annual Clean Water Award in 2008.

 Wilderness and Park Advocacy

-More recently, Tommy has brought Treehuggers International on board as a member of the United for America’s Arctic coalition, and has returned to the Pacific Northwest to take a full-time position handling communications, media and outreach for Oregon Wild, one of the Northwest’s original wilderness watchdogs, and a key player in ending the wanton logging and destruction of old-growth forests on public lands in the state.
+Tommy later brought Treehuggers International on board as a member of the United for America’s Arctic coalition, and put the show into hibernation while serving as communications and media coordinator with Oregon Wild, one of the Pacific Northwest’s original wilderness advocacy watchdogs, and a key player in the cessation of large-scale logging of ancient forests on federal public lands in the state.

-A strong supporter of California’s “Envy of the Nation” state park system, Treehuggers International was an official supporter of the Yes On Prop.
+A strong supporter of California State Parks, Treehuggers International was an official supporter of the Prop.
 21 State Parks Access Pass initiative in 2010.
-Despite the proposition’s failure, Tommy continues to lobby state and federal lawmakers in support of California State Parks in conjunction with the California State Parks Foundation, and is moving forward with a show on Range of Light founder (and John Muir descendant) Robert Hanna.
+Despite the proposition’s failure, Tommy continues to lobby state and federal lawmakers in support of California State Parks in conjunction with the California State Parks Foundation, and recently met with Range of Light founder and John Muir descendant Robert Hanna.

 “I Let My Guests Tell the Stories”